 Facebook and the Government are piloting a scheme to tackle revenge porn, but University of Melbourne experts ask whether the cost to our privacy is too much.

-Facebook debate verdict: A potential goldmine for the politicians
+The Facebook debate verdict is A potential goldmine for the politicians

 Facebook's Great Debate between Malcolm Turnbull and Bill Shorten shows social media can reach new audiences, even if the viewing was a little awkward at times.